slzhao/QC3/README.md

 The "Score" section visualized the position and score of SNPs before and after filter.

-The "Annovar annotation" section listed the annovar annotation result files.
+The "Annovar annotation" section displayed the counts of SNPs with different functions, such as synonymous/nonsynonymous SNV, and whether they were in snp137 database.

 <a name="Contacts"/>
 # Contacts #